Meet the cast of The Bigger Bang.

 Bradley came into this world the hard way.
 Born the bastard son of an immigrant improvisor, he was brought up on the mean streets of Windsor, Ontario.
 His object work had to develop quickly as he was often in fights where he needed to improvise weapons that were believable to his opponents.
 He quickly rose through the ranks of anonymity to reach the pinnacle of obscurity that he sits atop today.
 Bradley now uses the immense fortune that improv has afforded him to fund his true passion – real estate.
 His hope is to one day be able to retire from improv and focus solely on helping people find properties.
 A boy can dream, can’t he?

 Catherine has been performing with Oakville Improv for more than six years.
+She plays a range of character roles in Bigger Bang, including the Medicomputer, and Sue Jelly’s mother.
 The Bigger Bang is her first foray into podcasting.

 Christine Pillman has been improvising with Oakville Improv Theatre Company for nearly a decade.
 She says that the character of Meredith is exactly who she would be if she had any ambition or drive whatsoever.
 The Bigger Bang is her first podcast.